NET WORTH: $2.7 billion

 SOURCE OF WEALTH: GoDaddy

-FUNDING AREAS: Veterans, Phoenix Community, Education, Health, Poverty, Emergency Relief, Politics
+FUNDING AREAS: Phoenix Community, Education, Veterans, Medical, Poverty, Emergency Relief

-OVERVIEW: Parsons' pattern of giving is all over the board, although his focus on Phoenix has turned him into a local philanthropic hero there.
-Through his company's charitable arm, GoDaddy Cares, Parsons has donated millions of dollars to animal welfare and children's and women's charities.
-Parsons and his wife have also established the Bob & Renee Parsons Foundation in 2011, which has awarded over $64 million to more than 62 charities and organizations worldwide.
+OVERVIEW: Through his company's charitable arm, GoDaddy Cares, Bob Parsons has donated millions of dollars to animal welfare and children's and women's charities.
+Bob and Renee Parsons established the Bob and Renee Parsons Foundation in 2011, which has awarded over $133 million.

 VETERANS: Parsons served as a Marine in the Vietnam War, and was wounded in combat, receiving a Purple Heart, Gallantry Cross, and Combat Action Ribbon.
-It's no wonder then that he is a major supporter of veterans' organizations, and in particular the Semper Fi Fund.
-He's given the organization at least $11 million, mostly in the form of matching donations.
+So it is no wonder that he is a major supporter of veterans' organizations, and in particular, the Semper Fi Fund.
+University of Baltimore is home to the Bob Parsons Veterans Center.

-PHOENIX COMMUNITY: The Parsons Foundation has donated more than $8 million to UMOM New Day Centers, the largest provider of shelters for homeless families and individuals in the state of Arizona.
-The organization used the money to pay off the mortgage on its New Day Shelter facility in Phoenix, which houses more than 150 people.
-Parsons had supported the organization for years before the creation of his foundation as well.
-The foundation also donated more than $4.6 million to the Southwest Center for HIV/AIDS, in part because Parsons lost two cousins to AIDS in the 1980s before the severity of the epidemic was fully understood.
-More recently, the Parsons Center for Health and Wellness was established thanks to at least $7 million from Parsons.
-This center is now the new home of the Southwest Center for HIV/AIDS.
-Near the end of 2014 the foundation gave around $4 million to the Make-A-Wish Foundation of Arizona.
+PHOENIX COMMUNITY: The Parsons Foundation also makes grants through two programs called Homelessness and The American Dream, also with an eye toward Phoenix.
+The foundation has donated millions to UMOM New Day Centers, the largest provider of shelters for homeless families and individuals in the state of Arizona.
+The Parsons Center for Health and Wellness was established with at least $7 million from Parsons.
+This center is now the home of the Southwest Center for HIV/AIDS.
+Near the end of 2014, the foundation gave around $4 million to the Make-A-Wish Foundation of Arizona.

-LOOKING FORWARD: The Parsons have joined Warren Buffett, Bill and Melinda Gates' Giving Pledge in 2010 and accepted to donate half their wealth to charity.
+LOOKING FORWARD: The Parsons are Giving Pledge signatories, committed to donating half their wealth to charity.
 Look for increased giving in areas such as disaster relief, economic development, HIV/AIDS, and community development in his childhood home, Baltimore.